quellabs/wakapac/README.md

 # WakaPAC

-A modern reactivity library using the PAC pattern â€" a spiritual successor to KnockoutJS, powered by Proxies.
+A modern reactivity library using the PAC pattern — a spiritual successor to KnockoutJS, powered by Proxies.

 ## Introduction

-WakaPAC is a lightweight reactive framework built around the Presentationâ€"Abstractionâ€"Control (PAC) pattern.
-It combines the declarative simplicity of KnockoutJS with the modern power of JavaScript Proxies â€" no hacks, no virtual DOM, no build step.
+WakaPAC is a lightweight reactive framework built around the Presentation–Abstraction–Control (PAC) pattern.
+It combines the declarative simplicity of KnockoutJS with the modern power of JavaScript Proxies — no hacks, no virtual DOM, no build step.

 ### What's PAC?